Internationalisation: the Red Dot Design Award

-In 1992, under the aegis of Peter Zec, the design prize awarded since 1955 gained a face: the “Red Dot”.
-The name of the award and the competition was born.
+In 1992, under the aegis of Peter Zec, the design competition awarded since 1955 gained a face: the “Red Dot”.
+The name of the award was born.
 Quoting the Design Zentrum’s signet designed by Otl Aicher, the Red Dot from then on stood for high and the highest design quality.
 The first award symbol for the winners of the “Red Dot” competition integrates the signet of the Design Zentrum and the stylised red dot taken from it.

 In order to distinguish the competition’s award symbol from the Design Zentrum’s signet, Kurt Weidemann, the doyen of German communication design, reworked the Red Dot symbol in 1994.
 With the Red Dot, the competition spanned the world.
 Companies in Asia, North and South America and Europe have since then been entering their industrial products in the competition, and the award-winning products are presented annually in the special “Design Innovations” exhibition.

 Increased internationalisation and the convergence of the disciplines of product and communication design finally encouraged the Design Zentrum to unify the brand marks of the two competitions for global use.

 What began in Germany as the “Roter Punkt” in Peter Zec’s mind and Otl Aicher’s pen was quickly accepted throughout the world and spawned a host of national variants: “Punto Rosso”, “Point Rouge”, and of course from the outset the “Red Dot”.
 It proved however difficult to maintain a uniform image for the award and the institution in the international design scene with so many local variants.
 At the end of the 1990s, it became clear that a single international name would be needed to preserve the identity and profile of the competition.

 Systematic development of the “Red Dot” award symbol